 In addition to tuition and fees, students are responsible for the costs of immunizations.

-Veterinary Nursing students will be required to purchase two sets of Johnson College scrubs during VET275/277.
-The student will also be required to wear these scrubs during the entire 5-week internship (VET 299).
+Veterinary Nursing students will be required to purchase two sets of Johnson College scrubs to be worn during VET275/277.
+The student will also be required to wear these scrubs during the entire 5-week internship (VET299).
 The uniform company will come onto campus to fit the students and place orders.